-14. Related Policies and References
+15. Related Policies and References

-This policy is part of the Climate Centre's governance and control framework and should be read in conjunction with this Climate Centre's Policy Handbook.
+- This policy is part of the Climate Centre's governance and control framework and should be read in conjunction with the Climate Centre's Policy Handbook. - To access all travel security documents, please click this link Security